cezarywojcik/CWStatusBarNotification/README.md

 ## Requirements

-`CWStatusBarNotification` uses ARC and requires iOS 7.0+.
+`CWStatusBarNotification` uses Swift and requires iOS 7.0+.

 Works for iPhone and iPad.